 B.A.Ed. in Special Education

 The B.A.E. with a major in special education prepares graduates to be eligible for certification in Mississippi to teach in grades K-12 (mild/moderate disabilities and severe/profound).
 Graduates may also teach grades 7-12 with supplemental endorsements in subject areas.
-(See an advisor for more information).
+(See an adviser for more information).

 Minimum Total Credit Hours: 122